 Fortunately, there are countless ways to bring more hummingbirds to your yard.
 Planting beautiful flowers that have colorful, tubular blooms that provide hummingbird food is a great way to catch your local hummingbird population’s attention.

 Of course, providing feeders that are clean, full, and carefully spaced apart from each other is one of the very best strategies.
-Just make sure that you address the issues I’ve addressed in this article to ensure that your backyard visitors will not end up competing against each other or other birds for resources.
+Just make sure that you consider the issues I’ve addressed in this article to ensure that your backyard visitors will not end up competing for resources.